PeqNP/life-is-study/README.md

 In order to graduate, a student must demonstrate:

-- Mastery of a single martial art
+- Mastery of a martial art
-- Mastery of a single sport
+- Mastery of a sport
+- Mastery of a musical instrument
 - Strength.
 Weight is dependent on individual.
 The most important metric is progress shown over time.
 - Creating and selling a product or service.
 This can be done as a team or as an individual.